peteroupc/peteroupc.github.io/randomgendoc.md

      |      values with the minimum CDF value covered.
      |
      |  sample(self, rg, n)
-     |      Returns a list of 'n' random numbers of
+     |      Returns a list of 'n' random variates of
      |      the distribution represented by this sampler.
      |      - rg: A random generator (RandGen) object.
      |